hayo0914/aws-iot-device-generation-sample/README.md

 This is an example of creating AWS IoT Device and generate Certificate using Lambda.

 ## Use Case
-Set up IoT Device automatically and register to AWS IoT when you execute AWS Lambda through API Gateway which should be secure using API Key or Custom Authorization.
+Set up "Thing" automatically and register to AWS IoT by executing Lambda Function which must be secured by some measures (ex: in case using API Gateway, you can use API Key or Custom Authorizer)

 ## Set Up
 - Create ThingType